MWiechmann/ai_story_scale/README.md

 ### How To Ensure Validity And Reliability
 So how do we make sure that our measure for human ratings is valid and reliable?
 The answer is generally: By using psychometric techniques for validating questionnaires with real-world data.

 Ideally, a systematic and rigorous approach is taken starting from the construction of the measure.
-A good summary of best practices according to insights from psychometric research can for example be found in [Boateng et al. (2018)](https://www.frontiersin.org/articles/10.3389/fpubh.2018.00149/full) and [Hinkin, (1998)](https://journals.sagepub.com/doi/abs/10.1177/109442819800100106).
+A good summary of best practices according to insights from psychometric research can for example be found in [Boateng et al. (2018)](https://www.frontiersin.org/articles/10.3389/fpubh.2018.00149/full) and [Hinkin (1998)](https://journals.sagepub.com/doi/abs/10.1177/109442819800100106).

 A very brief (and likely overly superficial) overview of the process:
 1. _Item Generation_: Define the dimensions to be measured.
 Note that dimensions are tentative at this point and likely will have to be revised once your theory collides with real-world data.
 Humans are pesky – they ~~might~~ will react differently to your items than your nice, clean theory suggests.